MartinMa28/Algorithms_review/README.md

 Valid Palindrome: check if the alphanumeric characters in a string form a palindrome.
 Valid Palindrome 2: two pointer squeeze to the middle.
 Greedy algorithm, only allows inequality once.
 Review merge sort & quick sort

+### Nov.18 2019
+Fixed the bug in quick sort.
+When swapping values in-place, don't use slicing.
+Use the index instead.
+Kind of knowing how to implement Tarjan algorithm to find all of articulation points.
+Coin Exchange 2: Unbounded knapsack problem
+Remove Invalid Parentheses: BFS with 2 queues find all of candidates level be level
+Kth Smallest Element in a Sorted Matrix: Using binary search or min heap